Awareness

 Magnum Opus — the central work of alchemy

-The Great Work, or Magnum Opus, is the ordered labor upon prima materia toward the philosopher’s stone, the substance believed to perfect metals and yield an elixir of life.
+The Great Work, or Magnum Opus, named the ordered labor performed upon prima materia toward purification, perfection, and the philosopher’s stone, the emblem of a matter brought into its highest state.

 The Work in Four Colors